bluebanquise/bluebanquise/resources/documentation/monitoring/prometheus.rst

 Gauges
 ^^^^^^

-Gauges are used for metrics that can go up, but can also decrease.
+Gauges are used for metrics that can go up or decrease.
 It gives a specific value for the time set.

 .. note::